Utsabab/SLACscripts/README.md

-SLACscripts
-Scripts written during the course of summer of internship at SLAC.
+Programs written during the course of summer of internship at SLAC.
-This README file guides you through the process of running all th scripts available in this repository.
+This README file guides you through the process of running all the programs available in this repository.
-The scripts contain comments on it to better understand the steps.
+The programs contain comments on it to better understand the steps.

 ------------------------------------------------------------------------------------------------------------